saumitraaditya/edgevpnio.github.io/_pages/configbasics.md

 # Configure P2P Topology

-The structured peer-to-peer topology used in your EdgeVPN deployment can be configured under "Topology", The key parameters you may modify are MaxSuccessors (maximum number of immediate successors a node has in the ring) and MaxOnDemandEdges (maximum number of on-demand edges that can be created in response to large flows measured between two nodes).
+The structured peer-to-peer topology used in your deployment can be configured under "Topology", The key parameters you may modify are MaxSuccessors (maximum number of immediate successors a node has in the ring) and MaxOnDemandEdges (maximum number of on-demand edges that can be created in response to large flows measured between two nodes).

 ```
   "Topology": {